YORK COUNTY, S.C. — Officials believe the body of a Raleigh man who had been missing for months has been found in York County.

-Their focus Wednesday was a ground search for Martin Bankhead.
-Crews were on horseback, ATVs and on foot looking through the woods off Pottery Road near Cureton Ferry Road.
+Their focus during the initial search was a ground search for Bankhead.
+Crews on horseback, ATVs and on foot looked through the woods off Pottery Road near Cureton Ferry Road.

-Officials are unaware of any reason why Bankhead would have come to Catawba in the first place.
+Officials weren't unaware of any reason why Bankhead would have come to Catawba in the first place.

 "We've been told he liked to travel," Trent Faris, with the York County Sheriff's Office, said.
 "I don't know where he liked to travel, to other states, other countries, why he traveled to Little Catawba.
 We don't know."

-Bankhead, 61, was reported missing by his wife at 9:45 p.m. on Sunday.
+Bankhead, 61, was reported missing by his wife at 9:45 p.m. on June 10.
 His vehicle was found along Cureton Ferry Road in Catawba at 5:45 a.m. the next day.
-Officials said the driver's side door was open when the car was found.

 Eric McClanahan saw Bankhead's car with its doors open around 8:30 a.m., three hours after someone called 911 to report the car was sitting on the tracks.